hhandika/yap/README.md

 A pipeline for processing high-throughput sequencing data.
 The goals:

-1. To develop single contained executable pipeline that reduce the numbers of dependecies at runtime.
+1. To develop single contained executable pipeline that reduce the numbers of dependencies at runtime.
 2. Robust error handlings.
 3. Elegant commands.
 4. Fast